Hancock County Indiana assistance programs.

 Financial assistance from your town in Hancock County

 Each local town has a so called Trustee program which can assist eligible township residents.
-Individuals and families may be able to get access to free food, medical and health care, clothing, household goods, rent help, shelter, school clothing, utilities and heating bill assistance, limited transportation, fuel oil and heating aid, propane, coal and burial expense.
+Individuals and families may be able to get access to free food, medical and health care, clothing, household goods, rent help, shelter, or free school clothing.
+There may also be help for utilities and heating bill assistance, limited transportation, fuel oil and heating aid, propane, coal and burial expense.
 Call your local town for more information or tap apply for help.
 Some of the phone numbers include Brandywine Township ((317) 462-2919), Green Township ((317)-326-4182), Sugar Creek Township ((317) 861-6148), and Jackson Township (317) 936-5112.

 Interlocal Community Action Program, Inc.